Posted on: October 29, 2013

 Often, non web-savvy business owners will hear about how popular Facebook is, assume they need to be represented there at any cost, then whip up a quick and dirty profile with no ongoing management plan just to be able to say: “My business is on Facebook”.
 Needless to say, this can risk you projecting a confusing image, or worse, appearing lazy/lackluster for not committing to a regular posting schedule.

-The reason I’m focusing on this topic is because it’s in every business owner’s best interest to really facebook-marketing-small-businessthink hard about their business before making the jump to Facebook.
+The reason I’m focusing on this topic is because it’s in every business owner’s best interest to really think hard about their business before making the jump to Facebook.
 Some questions you should ask yourself:

 1. Do I have the ability to make my field of business come across as “interesting” to my target audience?